-- Factors which can put women at greater risk of poorer mental health than men include a higher likelihood of being in poverty (especially for single mothers), greater caring responsibilities, the impacts of cultural influences with respect to body image and comparison through social media and experiences of living with domestic violence, abuse, coercive control and toxic masculinity.
-Life events and hormonal changes can also impact women's mental health, including during pregnancy, menstruation, menopause and using contraceptives.
-There are also periods of loneliness which can impact women, including women with young children and older women living alone. - While women experience increased factors that can cause mental health conditions, however, women are thought to be more comfortable talking about their mental health than men and have stronger social networks, which can help to protect their mental health. - Risk factors associated with men's suicide include living in a deprived area, living in lower quality housing, earning a lower income, having less education and being in poor quality or low employment.
-Men in mid-life are at higher risk of suicide compared to younger and older men.
-Men are at greater risk of social isolation than women.
+- Factors which can put women at greater risk of poorer mental health than men include a higher likelihood of being in poverty (especially for single mothers), 130 greater caring responsibilities, 131 the impacts of cultural influences with respect to body image and comparison through social media132 and experiences of living with domestic violence, abuse, coercive control and toxic masculinity. ^{133,134} Life events and hormonal changes can also impact women's mental health, including during pregnancy, menstruation, menopause and using contraceptives.
+135 There are also periods of loneliness which can impact women, including women with young children and older women living alone.
+136 - While women experience increased factors that can cause mental health conditions, however, women are thought to be more comfortable talking about their mental health than men and have stronger social networks, which can help to protect their mental health. - Risk factors associated with men's suicide include living in a deprived area, living in lower quality housing, earning a lower income, having less education and being in poor quality or low employment.137 Men in mid-life are at higher risk of suicide compared to younger and older men.
+138 Men are at greater risk of social isolation than women.139

-Access to services In the UK, men are less likely to access psychological therapies than women: only 36% of referrals to NHS talking therapies in England are for men.
-Men are more likely to be compulsorily detained or 'sectioned' for treatment than women.
-Men The 2014 APMS showed that men with a common mental health disorder were less likely than women to be receiving treatment at the time of the survey, even after accounting for differences in symptom severity.
-Moreover, data from ScotSID show that a lower percentage of men who died by suicide between 2011-2017 had been in contact with health services (including mental health services) in the period before death than women (65% and 86%, respectively).
-As Barriers for both women and men include mental health stigma.
-Men Men Men Men Men Men Men Men Men Men Experience of services The importance of trauma-informed approaches for women who have experienced trauma, and workforce having an understanding of women's physical health needs was highlighted by stakeholders.
-Data and - Key evidence gaps include: evidence - Experiences of minority ethnic men and women in Scotland gaps - Qualitative evidence around men's mental health and 3-4- experience of using mental health services across different ages - Understanding of the impacts of self-reported mental health, which may be impacted by gendered norms and stigma.
+Access to services In the UK, men are less likely to access psychological therapies than women: only 36% of referrals to NHS talking therapies in England are for men.140 Men are more likely to be compulsorily detained or 'sectioned' for treatment than women.141 The 2014 APMS showed that men with a common mental health disorder were less likely than women to be receiving treatment at the time of the survey, even after accounting for differences in symptom severity.142 Moreover, data from ScotSID show that a lower percentage of men who died by suicide between 2011-2017 had been in contact with health services (including mental health services) in the period before death than women (65% and 86%, respectively).143 Barriers for both women and men include mental health stigma.
+144 For women, the impacts of experiencing violence against women and girls can also act as a barrier.
+145 Experience of - The importance of trauma-informed approaches for women services who have experienced trauma, and workforce having an understanding of women's physical health needs was highlighted by stakeholders.
+Data and - Key evidence gaps include: evidence - Experiences of minority ethnic men and women in Scotland gaps - Qualitative evidence around men's mental health and experience of using mental health services across different ages - Understanding of the impacts of self-reported mental health, which may be impacted by gendered norms and stigma.